Made in L.A. – Music for Rudy Perez Performance Ensemble

 Loop I

-As it turned out, for the first section, called “Loop I,” Rudy’s Ensemble already had a working score: the Allegro from the “Spring” movement of Vivaldi’s The Four Seasons.
+As it turned out, for the first section, called “Loop I,” Rudy’s Ensemble already had a working score: the Allegro from the “Spring” movement of Vivaldi’s The Four Seasons, later his two concertos for mandolins.
 The plan was for the quintessentially Baroque to be interlaced with our own twentieth-century composition, each transition imparting a shift in mood, movement, and light.
 Later, after we delivered our score, Rudy added the subtitle “Spiritual Quest” to this section.

 The LACE performance space was a black box, into which costumer Susan Perry Miick splashed the dancers’ saffron robes—again, after we’d delivered the score.
 I’m compelled to note here that I met Rob Berg not long after he had declined the vows of the Vedanta order at the Ramakrishna mission in Hollywood, whereby he’d have donned such ochre robes.